In the seventeenth century, a new form of housing emerged in London: the Georgian “townhouse”.

 Façade over Form and Function

-It is no coincidence that the Georgian style is also to be found on most British banknotes.
-For instance, take the £50 pound note, in which the last three issues feature Georgian architecture in the background.
+It’s no coincidence that the Georgian style is also to be found on most British banknotes.
+For instance, take the £50 pound note, in which the last three issues feature Georgian architecture in the background, with the note from 1981-1996 even featuring Sir Christopher Wren and St Paul’s Cathedral on the front.

-If houses start to become simply a means of storing and accumulating wealth is it any surprise that they start to look like money?
+After all, as houses start to become simply a means of storing and accumulating wealth, it makes sense that they look like money.
 The analogy might seem somewhat fanciful yet it reveals a sad truth about the influence that capitalism has come to wield over architecture, even the architecture of what ought to be one of the most personal forms of building.